Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/customerio-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Customer.io - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Customer.io**.
-2. Enter a name, tracking API key, site ID, and app API key.
+3. Enter a name, tracking API key, site ID, and app API key.
-3. Select a region.
+4. Select a region.
-4. Map an Amplitude property to the Customer.io user ID.
+5. Map an Amplitude property to the Customer.io user ID.
-5. Save when finished.
+6. Save when finished.

 ## Send a cohort